EmilcyFelipe/Frontend-Mentor-TODO/README.md

 ### What I learned

-I could improve a lot of localstorage concepts, and about ReactJs i through several problems, each ones i could learn more and more.
+I could improve a lot of localstorage concepts, its limitation and resources to overcome it, and about ReactJs i through several problems, each ones i could learn more and more.
 Change themes, ReactJS concepts solidified

 ### Continued development